-Update of submitted ORs that are part of GO Programmes is not possible by the Pls of the programmes, but requires the intervention of the SOC.
+Update of submitted ORs that are part of GO Programmes is not possible by the PIs of the programmes, but requires the intervention of the SOC.
 This intervention is possible under exceptional circumstances, e.g., when an update to the target ephemeris is required.
-In such cases the Pl should make the request for an update by sending an email to the ESA project scientist via the CHEOPS support desk (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
-All emails to the support desk should include the AO call and programme ID in their subject (e.g. AO-4: PR240007).
-Details on the steps required to update the OR will then be sent to the Pl.
+In such cases, the PI should request an update by emailing the ESA CHEOPS Project Scientist (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and their justification.
+All emails to the support desk should include the specific AO Call / DP identifier and programme ID in their subject (e.g. "AO-6: PR260001" or "DP: PR460001").
+Details on the steps required to update the OR will then be sent to the PI.